brookstco/Local-Image-Tagger/README.md

 ### Technical Details:

 The program was created using C# in visual studio 2019 as a wpf project.
 The MVVM style is used, but not kept strictly.
-Since the project is still fairly small in scale, MVVM is broken to help move the project to complettion faster over rigidly following it.
+Since the project is still fairly small in scale, MVVM is broken to help move the project to complettion faster rather than rigidly following it.
 For example, some code behind is used for behaviors that get unwieldy in MVVM, and the solution is not properly split into projects that seperate the WPF dependency.
-This also means that it will stay windows exclusive until I fix that up (or convert to somethings multiplatform), but if anyone greatly wants this for a different OS, you can submit an [Feature Request](https://github.com/brookstco/Local-Image-Tagger/issues), and I might start work on that, but no guarantees.
+This also means that it will stay windows exclusive until I fix that up or convert to something multiplatform.
+If anyone greatly wants this for a different OS, you can submit an [Feature Request](https://github.com/brookstco/Local-Image-Tagger/issues), and I might start work on that earlier.

 The tag database uses SQLite to prevent the need for user installations and the server overhead.
 The database design is primarily a three-table system that is based on the system often called Toxi.
 Speed for adding and editing is slightly sacrificed for search speed, and some extra space is used to speed up searches but it is not fully denormalised.
 Speeds should be extrememly fast for any reasonable amount of tags and files for a single user with a reasonable amount of images and tags (even several thousand images shouldn't exceed a second on a decent computer).

+All code that I did not write (packages and other code) is licensed either under [Public Domain](https://fairuse.stanford.edu/overview/public-domain/welcome/#:~:text=The%20term%20%E2%80%9Cpublic%20domain%E2%80%9D%20refers,one%20can%20ever%20own%20it.), the MIT licence (which Local Image Tagger is also licensed under), or [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).